jmh3434/java-precourse/Precourse Java.md

 Now this JumpWithLegs **class** can define **jump()** in any way it wants, and then create an instance of this **JumpWithLegs** class, and pass that in to many different People such as the Athlete Person and the Musician Person.

-So now instead of recyling that jump function like we saw previously, we can just create that **single instance**, and pass that to the Person, and allow that to be used by any of the other classes.
+So now instead of recycling that jump function like we saw previously, we can just create that **single instance**, and pass that to the Person, and allow that to be used by any of the other classes.

 So what do we need to change to our UML class diagram?